Fethbita/Survival_Game_DEPRECATED/guides/mechanics.md

 * Fishing rod - Used for catching fish.
     * Requirements = 3 Branch, 3 Fiber
     * Durability = 5 Fish
-* Torch - Used for travelling at nighttime.
+* Torch - Used for protection from animals.
+Used for travelling at nighttime.
+Also reduces the chance of falling down at night 5%.
     * Requirements = 1 Branch, 1 Bee Wax
     * Durability = 1 travel at night.
 * Trap - Used for catching animals.